FactVerse Omniverse Adaptor User Guide

 Before integrating the FactVerse Omniverse Adaptor plugin, please complete the following steps to ensure the environment is properly configured, resources are available, and data connections are established.

-To perform plugin testing and build scenes, you will need to use the FactVerse platform and DFS platform provided by DataMesh.
+To conduct plugin testing and scene setup, you need to use the FactVerse and DFS platforms provided by DataMesh.
+Platform Information

 Account Application and Resource Access